2008 Western Australian gas crisis: Technical investigation by NOPSA

 Following a four-month investigation, the National Offshore Petroleum Safety Authority (NOPSA) handed down its report into the causes of the incident on 10 October 2008.
-Numbered copies of the 92-page report were made available to members of the public upon request to the Department of Mines and Petroleum.
+Numbered copies of the 92-page report were made available to members of the public upon request to the Department of Mines & Petroleum.

 According to the report, the plant was operating normally up until the incident.
 The immediate cause was the rupture of the 12" Sales Gas Pipeline at the NNE beach crossing, and that "the gas released from the ruptured pipeline ignited very soon after the rupture".
 The rupture of the pipeline was caused by corrosion of the external surface of the pipe "resulting in excessive stresses of the pipe wall".
 The report provides the likely sequence of events following the initial rupture, including the failures of other pipelines located near the 12" Sales Gas line, contributing to the intensity of the fire and damage to the gas plant.
 According to evidence available to NOPSA, the main causal factors in the incident were: